SYSTEM THINKING PARTNERSHIPS FOR POSITIVE PEACE RESEARCH PROJECT

 NEPAL, SOUTHERN THAILAND, INDONESIA, AND COLOMBIA

-Background: Systems Thinking Partnerships for Positive Peace built partnerships with government, academic institutions, INGOs/NGOs, business, communities and individuals in Nepal, Thailand, Indonesia and Colombia.
+Background: Systems Thinking Partnerships for Positive Peace built partnerships with government, academic institutions, INGOs/NGOs, business, communities and individuals in Southern Thailand, Nepal, Colombia and Indonesia.

-Local Partnership: USAID Green Invest Asia, Prince of Songkla University Hat Yai Campus, UN Women, Prince of Songkla University Pattani Campus, ASEAN Fisheries Education Network, World Vision, Chana District Hospital, Songlhla Province, World Food Program, UNICEF.
+Local Partners: USAID Green Invest Asia, Prince of Songkla University Hat Yai Campus, UN Women, Prince of Songkla University Pattani Campus, ASEAN Fisheries Education Network, World Vision, Chana District Hospital, Songkhla Province, World Food Program, UNICEF.

 01 SOUTHERN THAILAND

-Background: Systemic solutions for issues of sex trafficking and depletion of rural communities were identified to be the primary focus for research in Nepal.
-Around 70% of men in Nepal migrate out of the country in search of work.
-Local women are then left vulnerable to sexfrafficking and opportunities for capacity development by local business owners decrease.
-Potential research themes in Nepal, which were identified by local stakeholders including gender based violence, social entrepreneurship, and articulation of new federal governance structures.
+Systemic solutions for issues of sex trafficking and depletion of rural communities were identified to be the primary focus for research in Nepal.
+About 70% of men in Nepal migrate out of the country in search of work.
+Local women are then left vulnerable to sex trafficking and opportunities for capacity development by local business owners decrease.
+Potential research themes in Nepal, which were identified by local stakeholders including gender-based violence, social entrepreneurship, and the articulation of new federal governance structures.

 Local Partners: Amazon Conservation team, University of Magdalena, Santa Marta, Colombia National Planning Department, Chamber of Commerce of Bogota, Association of Colombian Conciliators in Equity, District Department of Security, Coexistence and Justice, Arco Iris Corporation